-Venice, the city which we will remember as the city with no cars, but just canals and boats, small squares and most of all, as the floating city.
-In 2100, Venice is expected to be completely disappeared.
-Due to the climate change, Venice’s vulnerability to sea and groundwater level change is extremely serious.
+Venice, the city that we know as the city with no cars, but just canals and boats, small squares and most of all, as the floating city, is disappearing.
+Due to the climate change, Venice’s vulnerability to sea and groundwater level change is extremely serious and in 2100, Venice is expected to be completely disappeared.
 For example, 100 years ago St. Mark’s Square flooded around nine time per year and now it is inundated with water 100 times per year.
-Therefore, you should visit Venice right now, when you still have the chance!
-In this article, I will describe some general tips and highlights of Venice.
+If you’re planning to visit Venice, do it now, when you still have the chance.

-See three major sights in one square: Piazza San Marco.
+See the three major sights in one square: Piazza San Marco

 Located right in the heart of Venice and one of the most famous squares of the world, Piazza San Marco is definitely worth the visit.
 At this square, you can find three touristic buildings: